 In Sugar Grove, however, the average commute to work is quite long.
-On average, people spend 34.09 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 33.32 minutes each day getting to work, which is significantly higher than the national average.

-The per capita income in Sugar Grove in 2010 was $45,898, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $183,592 for a family of four.
+The per capita income in Sugar Grove in 2010 was $46,280, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $185,120 for a family of four.

+Sugar Grove is a somewhat ethnically-diverse village.
 The people who call Sugar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar Grove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sugar Grove include Irish, Italian, Polish, and English.
+Important ancestries of people in Sugar Grove include Italian, Irish, English, and Polish.